thaisonho/csc10004---DSA-project/README.md

 ## Notes

-### For those who using VSCode for debugging this project
+### For those who are using VSCode to debug this project

 I'm using VSCode on Windows 11.
 I'll put my `.vscode` configs [here](docs/vscode_windows_config.md) if you want a reference for adjusting your config.